RobInLabUJI/ROS-dj-tutorials/README.md

     - macOS: [XQuartz](https://www.xquartz.org/)
     - Linux: do nothing :)

-## Getting started

 ### Configure your X server
 Make sure your X server is running without access restrictions:
 * Windows:
     - run `XLaunch`
-    - tick 'No Access Control' on the 'Additional Parameters' screen
+    - tick `No Access Control` on the `Additional Parameters` screen
 * macOS:
     - run `XQuartz`
-    - in the preferences, go to the “Security” tab and tick “Allow connections from network clients”
+    - in the preferences, go to the `Security` tab and tick `Allow connections from network clients`
 * Linux: run in a terminal `xhost +`

+## Getting started

 ### Pull the image